Multiresolution Analysis for Compactly Supported Interpolating Tensor Product Wavelets (long version)

 \section{Introduction}

 Chui and Li \cite{cl1996} have constructed a one-dimensional MRA \mraprepspace function space \(\ucfunccv{\realnumbers}\) (bounded and uniformly continuous complex valued functions on \(\realnumbers\)) for interpolating wavelets.
 Donoho \cite{donoho1992} has derived convergence results for interpolating wavelets on space \(\vanishingfunccv{\realnumbers}\).
 Goedecker's book \cite{goedecker1998} contains also some material about multidimensional interpolating wavelets.
 Goedecker \cite{goedecker1998} uses the term interpolating wavelets to mean Deslauriers-Dubuc wavelets whereas some other authors such as Chui and Li \cite{cl1996} use the term to mean roughly wavelet families whose mother scaling function has the cardinal interpolation property \(\myphi(k) = \delta_{k,0}\) for all \(k \in \integernumbers\) (one-dimensional case).
 We follow the latter convention in this article.
 Chui and Li \cite{cl1994} have also constructed a general framework for multivariate wavelets.
 However, the theory in that article uses function space \(\biglpcv{2}{\rn}\) and so it is unsuitable for the approach in this article.
-Dubuc and Deslauriers \cite{dubuc1986,dd1989} have investigated interpolation processes related to the Deslauriers-Dubuc functions.
-Han and Jia \cite{hj1998} discuss fundamental functions (see the article for a definition) satisfying the cardinal interpolation property. \if\shortprep0 Theory for orthonormal wavelets has been developed e.g. by Daubechies \cite{daubechies1992}, Meyer \cite{meyer1992}, and Wojtaszczyk \cite{wojtaszczyk1997}. \fi Kova{\v c}evi{\'c} and Sweldens \cite{ks2000} have investigated the use of digital filters for multidimensional biorthogonal wavelets.
-Numerical values for the wavelet filters of the Deslauriers-Dubuc wavelets have been given in \cite{goedecker1998} and \cite{ks2000}. \if\shortprep0 Wavelets are also discussed in \cite{hkpt}. \fi
+Dubuc and Deslauriers \cite{dubuc1986,dd1989} have investigated interpolation processes related to the Deslauriers-Dubuc fundamental functions.
+Han and Jia \cite{hj1998} have discussed fundamental functions (see the article for a definition) satisfying the cardinal interpolation property.
+Numerical values for the wavelet filters of the Deslauriers-Dubuc wavelets have been given in \cite{goedecker1998} and \cite{ks2000}.